Seen 1st July

 This movie would maybe be fine if it was direct to video, expectations lowered means it’d be barely OK as a viewing experience.
 In a cinema?
 No, objectively awful with exactly 5 minutes total of decency.
 If you love your children, you will take them to better movies

-Edit: This movie was so bad it inspired me to write and article on Creator.co titled “Good Bad Movie VS Bad Bad Movie: What’s The Difference“, read that and let me know if you agree with it.
+Edit: This movie was so bad it inspired me to write an article titled “Good Bad Movie VS Bad Bad Movie: What’s The Difference“, read that and let me know if you agree with it.